ForestHouse2316/WallpaperEngine-DockerStats/documents/WallpaperRepos.md

 # Wallpaper Repositories
+> [!note]
-> ℹ️ Anyone can make pull requests to register their wallpaper repository on here.
+> Anyone can make pull requests to register their wallpaper repository on here.
 Just add your one at the end of the list, and make PR!

 <table>